-- Unwillingness to return to school. - Frequent absence, erratic attendance, late arrival to class. - Feels ill in the morning. - Displays of excessive anxiety, becoming withdrawn or unusually quiet. - Starts stammering. - Displays strange eating habits or stops eating. - Failure to produce work, or producing unusually bad work, including homework, that appears to have been copied, interfered with or spoilt by others. - Books, bags, clothes and other belongings suddenly go missing or are damaged. - Change to established habits (eg giving up music lessons, change to accent or vocabulary). - Diminished levels of self-confidence. - Frequent visits to the Medical Centre with symptoms such as stomach pains or headaches. - Unexplained cuts and bruises. - Choosing the company of adults. - Displaying repressed body language and poor eye contact. - Has difficulty sleeping, cries him/herself to sleep, or experiences nightmares. - Talking of suicide (or attempting it) or running away. - Asks for money or starts stealing money (to pay the bully). - Becomes aggressive, disruptive or unreasonable. - Is bullying other children or siblings. - Is frightened to say what's wrong. - Is afraid to use the internet or mobile phone, or nervous or jumpy when a message is received. - Is evasive or gives improbable excuses in relation to any of the above.
+- unwillingness to return to school; - frequent absence, erratic attendance, late arrival to class; - feels ill in the morning; - displays of excessive anxiety, becoming withdrawn or unusually quiet;

+- starts stammering; - displays strange eating habits or stops eating; - failure to produce work, or producing unusually bad work, including homework, that appears to have been copied, interfered with or spoilt by others; - books, bags, clothes and other belongings suddenly go missing or are damaged; - change to established habits (eg giving up music lessons, change to accent or vocabulary); - diminished levels of self-confidence; - frequent visits to the School Nurse with symptoms such as stomach pains or headaches; - unexplained cuts and bruises; - choosing the company of adults; - displaying repressed body language and poor eye contact; - has difficulty sleeping, cries him/herself to sleep, or experiences nightmares; - talking of suicide (or attempting it) or running away; - asks for money or starts stealing money (to pay the bully); - becomes aggressive, disruptive or unreasonable; - bullying other children or siblings; - frightened to say what is wrong; - afraid to use the internet or mobile phone, or nervous or jumpy when a message is received; - evasive or gives improbable excuses in relation to any of the above.

 All staff should be aware of these signs of potential bullying and should report promptly any suspicions of bullying to the Head of Department, Heads of EYFS, Junior School, Senior School or Deputy Head.
 They should also inform the DSL in relation to safeguarding concerns.
+Please refer to the School's Child Protection policy for further information.

-Pupils are encouraged to report incidents of bullying through PSHE, assemblies, school antibullying literature, workshops, form time and tutor meetings.
+Pupils are encouraged to report incidents of bullying through PSHE, assemblies, school anti-bullying literature, workshops, form time and tutor meetings.

-4. Responsibilities
+5. Responsibilities

 "It is a basic entitlement of all children that they receive their education free from humiliation, oppression and abuse.
 Education is compulsory in our society and, therefore, it is the responsibility of all adults to ensure that it takes place in an atmosphere which is caring and protective."
-D P Tattum
+DP Tattum